openvinotoolkit/openvino/docs/notebooks/llm-rag-llamaindex-with-output.rst

     Note: you may need to restart the kernel to use updated packages.
     WARNING: Skipping optimum as it is not installed.
     WARNING: Skipping optimum-intel as it is not installed.
     Note: you may need to restart the kernel to use updated packages.
-    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. langchain-huggingface 0.0.1 requires huggingface-hub>=0.23.0, but you have huggingface-hub 0.20.3 which is incompatible.
-    Note: you may need to restart the kernel to use updated packages.
-    Note: you may need to restart the kernel to use updated packages.